ES-1085/project-joshua-and-autumn/analysis/PCBs.md

     ## $ pcb             <fct> DDT_C, DDT_C, DDE_4_4_C, DDD_4_4_C, ENDRIN_C, ENDR_ALD…
     ## $ amount_detected <dbl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA…

-## Visualizations
+## Data Visualizations

 ### Descriptive Visualizations

+First, the number of observations collected at each location will be visualized.
 This bar plot uses number of observations on its y axis, thus reflecting sampling intensity by general location.
 The greatest number of observations are in the Gulf of Maine below the 50m isobath (partly this is a product of area extent as well as sampling intensity);
 Massachusetts Bays, Boston Harbor sites, and the MA/NH/ME coast are all generally heavily sampled.